lsqc/nix/README.md

 # nix

-flake for my private NixOS infrastructure hosted in the `proxima-centauri.nya.vodka` and `catbox.nya.vodka` clusters.
+flake for my personal NixOS hosts and infrastructure hosted in the `proxima-centauri.nya.vodka` and `catbox.nya.vodka` clusters.

 ## overview